Thai Quinoa Salad with Peanut Dressing is packed with plant based protein. You will love every drop of this healthy, filling, flavorful dish!

 Thai Quinoa Salad with Peanut Dressing

-In Thai Quinoa Salad with Peanut Dressing, cooked then cooled quinoa is combined with lettuce plus lots of fresh and crunchy herbs and vegetables, then drizzled with my signature Peanut Dressing.
-If you’ve tried this recipe before then you know how INSANELY delicious this dressing is.
+In Thai Quinoa Salad, cooked then cooled quinoa is combined with lettuce plus lots of fresh and crunchy herbs and vegetables, then drizzled with my signature Peanut Dressing.
+If you’ve tried this recipe before then you know how INSANELY delicious it is.

-The result is a salad that eats like a true meal, and seriously, literally, you will want to lick your bowl clean at the end.
-Don’t say I didn’t warn you!
+The result is a salad that eats like a true meal, and seriously, literally, you will want to lick your bowl clean at the end!

-• Lettuce: Use whatever you’ve got in the fridge – spring mix, baby spinach, romaine – whatever!
+• Lettuce: whatever you’ve got in the fridge — spring mix, baby spinach, romaine, etc.

-• Red bell pepper: Red bell pepper brings flavor, crunch, and color to this salad.
+• Red bell pepper: brings flavor, crunch, and color to this salad.

 • Shredded carrots: I buy a bag of pre-shedded carrots every week because they’re so easy and convenient to add to soups, stir fries, and salads.

-• Edamame: Edamame adds plant-based protein to this salad.
+• Edamame: adds plant-based protein to the salad.
 I keep a bag of frozen shelled organic edamame on hand at all times to toss into stir fries, or thaw in a bowl of water to add to salads.

-• Green onions: Green onions provide a nice crisp zip to the salad.
+• Green onions: provide a crisp and crunchy zip to the salad.

-• Peanuts: Minced peanuts add more craveable flavor and crunch to this quinoa salad.
+• Peanuts: add more craveable flavor and crunch.

-• Fresh cilantro: Chopped cilantro brings a burst of freshness to each bites, plus it pairs super well with the peanut dressing.
+• Fresh cilantro: brings a burst of freshness to each bites, plus it pairs super well with the peanut dressing.

-• Peanut Dressing: Raid the cupboards for the everyday ingredients needed to shake up this easy yet mind blowing dressing.
+• Peanut Dressing: Raid the cupboard for the everyday ingredients needed to shake up this easy yet mind blowing dressing, outlined below.
 It will immediately become your new favorite salad dressing!

 Make Once, Eat Twice